"Since saving New York, the Ghostbusters have been sued and lost all their money. Ungrateful shits. Did the

 - In One Piece Film: Strong World, the Straw Hats go out of their way to warn Golden Lion Shiki about an incoming typhoon.
 After they avoid it, he repays them by kidnapping Nami as his new navigator and sends the rest of the crew pummeling down towards his floating islands as prey for the animals there.

 - Myosgard, after just having his life saved by Queen Otohime, tries to shoot her.
 Then again after he is healed up, all he shouts is his disgust towards having to be with them.
 And lastly, he voices his anger when Otohime wishes to come with him on his ship.

-- A villainous variation in the Dressrosa arc, where Donquixote Doflamingo sees Trafalgar Law as this, as he took Law in as a child and raised him to be his right-hand man, only for Law to turn on him; however, he also recognizes that Law has legitimate reasons to hate him, and had a certain incident not happened, Law would've been the third "Corazon."
+- A villainous variation in the Dressrosa arc, where Donquixote Doflamingo sees Trafalgar Law as this, as he took Law in as a child and raised him to be his right-hand man, only for Law to turn on him; however, he also recognizes that Law has a very, very legitimate reason to hate him, and had that not happened, Law would've been the third "Corazon."

 - In Mobile Suit Gundam The Plot To Assassinate Gihren, Det.
 Leopold Fiesler discovers that a year before the current plot against Gihren was launched, a previous attempt had been thwarted by Det.
 David Schiller, whose family had ties to the anti-Zabi political faction.
 Gihren used the failed assassination as an excuse to crack down on his political rivals, ultimately imprisoning or executing Schiller's entire family, none of whom were involved in that plot.
 Ungrateful indeed.